ECEStuff/OSR_EnchantSimulation/README.md

 TODO:
 - Add multithreading in the simulation section of the code.
+- Add unit conversion and specified units to each cost.
+Final cost would be in the the user's chosen units, and all item costs will be converted to the same unit if the costs are in different units.
 - Test for robustness.
 - Rename "Bible/Scripture cost" to "Book Cost."
 - Add new equipment type "Special Weapons" for OldSchoolRivals special weapons.